Jaredy899/hcs/HOTKEYS.md

 ### Adding New Hotkeys

-To add new hotkeys, update the `DEFAULT_HOTKEYS` array in `src/hooks/useGlobalHotkeys.ts` and add the corresponding action handler.
+To add new hotkeys, update the `getDefaultHotkeys()` function in `src/hooks/useGlobalHotkeys.ts` and add the corresponding action handler.
+Use `[isMac ? 'ctrlKey' : 'altKey']: true` for cross-platform modifier keys.